funfair-tech/lab-rats-scaling-ethereum-monorepo/README.md

 RatTrace is a simple multi-player graph trading game where players can bet against whether the price is going to go higher or lower.

 Games are started each by the server issuing a ``start game`` transaction, and when the players see the chain event for this they can place their bets by placing ``bet`` transactions.
-After a period of time the server issues a ``stop betting`` transaction followed by an ``end game`` transaction where the results of the game are reported in an event and displayed in the client.
+After a period of time the server issues a ``stop betting`` transaction followed by an ``resolve game`` transaction where the results of the game are reported in an event and displayed in the client.

+Random numbers for the game are provided by a commit-reveal scheme.
+The server generates a large random number 'Reveal Seed' and hashes that to produce the 'Commit seed '.
+The commit seed is passed in the ``start game`` transaction, and the reveal seed passed in the ``resolve game`` transaction, and verified against the commit seed before it is used.

 <insert screenshot of sequence diagram here>

+The server includes a faucet to issue test funds so that players can play without needing to go and get any from anywhere else.

 ## How its made

+RatTrace was made iteratively with all parts being developed in parallel.

 ### Contracts